-Mastermix DJ Dave Evans gives you the low down on the idea behind DJ Edits, the latest range to hit the Mastermix catalogue.
+Mastermix DJ Dave Evans gives you the low down on DJ Edits, the latest range to hit the Mastermix catalogue.

 It seems that everything is getting smaller nowadays; Wagon Wheels, the amount of money left in your account at the end of month, DJ equipment (although I don’t miss the days of lugging around a pair of turntables and several crates of records) and even audience attention spans.

 In this digital age people can flick from one song to another very quickly and, as a result, have shortened the amount of time before they get bored of a track being played by a DJ.
 This has an impact on the dancefloor as the crowd can potentially lose interest in songs and generally don’t want to hear 4 minutes of a single track anymore.

 Mastermix are always looking at ways of developing products to move with the times and effectively make a DJ’s life easier, and with that in mind designed a product to keep a night moving quickly and maintain the energy on a dancefloor.

 DJ Edits consists of classic tracks re-engineered to create shortened versions that deliver a tighter, punchier track for DJs to play to their audiences.

 The component parts of the track remain… it’s the filling that has been removed!

 Take a track like Luis Fonsi – Despacito, in its original format its over 4 minutes long which means by the end of the second chorus your crowd might be looking for something different but there is no key “out” point in the track to allow the DJ to move into the next track.